DiVino may earn commissions from qualifying purchases.

 Wine and grapes, vitis vinifera, arrived to Chile on boats with the Conquistadores and missionaries as early as the 16th Century.
-They began with a black (red) grape called Pais, known as a “common black grape” used for table wines and the Catholic Eucharist.
-Early recounts of wine production in colonial Chile also mention Muscatel, Torrontel, and Listán Negro.
+They began with a black (red) grape called Pais, known as a “common black grape” in Chile, but actually the Canary Island variety Listàn Negro.
+It was mainly used for table wines and the Catholic Eucharist.
+Early recounts of wine production in colonial Chile also mention Muscatel and Torrontel.

 Despite a thriving production and amendable climate, Colonial Spanish rule restricted the commerce of local wines, which actually gave rise to brandy and other distilled wine products like Pisco and Aguardiente.

 Wealthy Spanish transplants and Chilean landowners actually spurred in the production of high quality wine having been inspired by visits to France and the Château-style wineries.
 In addition, following the Phylloxera epidemic during the mid-19th century, a flow of immigrants from Europe brought with them both the grape varieties and the technical skills to produce wine.
 Cabernet Sauvignon, Merlot, Cabernet Franc, Carmenere, Malbec, Sauvignon Blanc and Sémillon.

 At the turn of the century the construction of the Transandine Railway facilitated trade west into Argentina, which inspired protests by Argentine farmers and fears that Chilean wine would dominate the market.
 Free trade suffered in South America, European winemakers had realized the potential of the Chilean potential to produce excellent wines as very marketable prices.